-How Does Noise Affect Productivity During Your 9 -5?
+How Does Noise Affect Productivity At Work?
+[Answered!]

-Let’s look into what our silence vs background comparison means for you and your home office, and how you can use sound to help make assignments easier to tackle.
+We’ll look into how silence vs background noise influences work and how you can use sound to help make assignments easier to tackle.

 Noise And Productivity At Work